jessegjerde89/redux-feedback-loop-1/README.md

 ```
  ### Notes:

+I believe that base mode is complete so way to go Heena !
+I liked the site, looked sleak, seams to be fully functional.

 Seams that the old review data is still in the displayed when starting a new review.
 May want to reset the values
 when the review is sent to the database.

-I believe that base mode is complete so way to go Heena !
-I liked the site, looked sleak, seams to be fully functional.

 You hit all the requirements and deploying the site to Heroku was a stretch goal, so kudos !

+Your Readme should tell me to set up a database as well.

 ---
 Site functional | Yes